Buildbot no longer supports Python 2.7 on the Buildbot master.

 In the master configuration the provider is instantiated through a Buildbot service secret manager with the file directory path.
 File secrets provider reads the file named by the key wanted by Buildbot and returns the contained text value (removing trailing newlines if present).
 SecretInAFile provider allows Buildbot to read secrets in the secret directory.

-In the master configuration, the provider is instantiated through a Buildbot service secret manager with the Vault token and the Vault server address.
+In the master configuration, the provider is instantiated through a Buildbot service secret manager with the Vault authenticator and the Vault server address.
 Vault secrets provider accesses the Vault backend asking the key wanted by Buildbot and returns the contained text value.
-SecretInVAult provider allows Buildbot to read secrets in the Vault.
-Currently only v1 and v2 of the Key-Value backends are supported.
+SecretInVaultKv provider allows Buildbot to read secrets only in the Vault KV store, other secret engines are not supported by this provider.
+Currently v1 and v2 of the Key-Value secret engines are supported, v2 being the default version.

 text = Interpolate("some text and %(secret:foo)s")